phalcon/documentation/docs/db-models.md

 ```

 ## Transactions
-[Transactions][db-models-transactions] are necessary to ensure data integrity, when we need to insert or update data in more than one table during the same operation.
+[Transactions](db-models-transactions.md) are necessary to ensure data integrity, when we need to insert or update data in more than one table during the same operation.
 [Phalcon\Mvc\Model][mvc-model] exposes the `setTransaction` method that allows you to bind each model to an active transaction.

 ```php